-For a person to say the same question over and over and over again - this is regardless of end of cycle or anything else - but for a person to say a question, repeat the same question over and over again usually taxes Homo sap most horribly.
+For a person to say the same question over and over and over and over again - this is regardless of end of cycle or anything else - but for a person to say a question, repeat the same question over and over again usually taxes Homo sap most horribly.
 He can't duplicate it that much.
 And in some auditing session he all of a sudden pulls some awful boo-boo.
 He was saying, "Look at that wall," and he says, "Notice that wall."
 And then he doesn't like that so he says, "Well, take a glimpse of the wall."
 And he keeps varying the question.
 And we've found this is necessary...
 It enters a terrible amount of confusion to a preclear to have his auditing question that he is receiving not duplicated.
 Makes a very rugged, ragged session.

 Give you an idea of just the powers of a duplicative statement: Little boy, he's crying.
-(Now, this is not an acknowledgement; this is something else.)
+(Now, this is not an acknowledgment; this is something else.)
 We say, "Hello.
 Hello.
 Hello.
 Hello.
-Hello."
+Hello.
+Hello.
+Hello.
+Hello.
+Hello.
+Hello.
+Hello.